ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/indicators/create.rst

 Create Indicator Tags
 ^^^^^^^^^^^^^^^^^^^^^

-To add a Tag to an Indicator, use the following format, where ``{tagName}`` is replaced with the name of the Tag you wish to add to the Indicator:
+To add a Tag to an Indicator, use the following format, where ``{tagName}`` is replaced with the name of the Tag you want to add to the Indicator:

 .. code::